xuankimtran/docs-1/pages/katalon-analytics/docs/testops-may-filter-test-runs-list-by-build-name.md

 3. Click on **Reports & Analytics**, then **Test Runs**.
 4. Find the **Build Label** filter as shown below.

+    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-may-filter-test-runs-list-by-build-name/v1.0-build-label-1.png" width=100%>

     By default, it will display _All_ which means that all of your Test Runs in all Builds are listed.

-    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-may-filter-test-runs-list-by-build-name/v1.0-build-label-1.png" width=100%>

-5. Click on the Build filter to start filtering.
+5. Click on **Build Label** to start filtering.
 Manually input the `-buildLabel` value that was previously configured in Katalon Studio.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-may-filter-test-runs-list-by-build-name/v1.0-build-label-2.png" width=70%>